learning-zone/java-basics/multithreading-questions.md

 Second, an anonymous implementation of the Runnable interface is passed to the execute() method.
 This causes the Runnable to be executed by one of the threads in the ExecutorService.

 #### Q. What are the available implementations of ExecutorService in the standard library?
+The ExecutorService interface has three standard implementations:

+* **ThreadPoolExecutor**: for executing tasks using a pool of threads.
+Once a thread is finished executing the task, it goes back into the pool.
+If all threads in the pool are busy, then the task has to wait for its turn.
+* **ScheduledThreadPoolExecutor**: allows to schedule task execution instead of running it immediately when a thread is available.
+It can also schedule tasks with fixed rate or fixed delay.
+* **ForkJoinPool**: is a special ExecutorService for dealing with recursive algorithms tasks.
+If you use a regular ThreadPoolExecutor for a recursive algorithm, you will quickly find all your threads are busy waiting for the lower levels of recursion to finish.
+The ForkJoinPool implements the so-called work-stealing algorithm that allows it to use available threads more efficiently.

 #### Q. Can we make array volatile in Java?
 #### Q. What are practical uses of volatile modifier?
 #### Q. What kind of thread is the Garbage collector thread?